YuriClaro/YuriClaro/README.md

 - 👋 Hi, I’m @YuriClaro
-- 👀 I’m interested in Web Programing
-- 🌱 I’m currently learning Full Stack
+- 🌱 I’m currently learning Java and MySQL
 - 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me on yuri.claro@outlook.com